China Furniture Factory

 The next issue is not a factory or vendor problem but is usually a customer or client problem.
 I learned about this years ago when I was in the shoe business and discovered its effects and problems firsthand.

-Years ago, when I was in Thailand working for a major shoe company, we had a client from Holland.
+Years ago, when I worked for a major shoe company in Thailand, we had a client from Holland.
 He would go into the factories and bargain with them hard for a price and then tell the factories, “I will buy 100,000 pairs of each shoe, but I need to have this low price.”
 The factory would come back with a price he agreed upon, and then the order would come, and the quantity would only be 10 or 5% of what was promised.

 You do not fully understand what the vendor is capable of producing